adamluzsi/testcase/docs/contracts.md

 and grant the possibility of introducing fake implementation later on.
 More on that later in a different article.

+### Benefits

+- using fakes in testing instead of mocks become possible to improve testing's feedback loop.
+- dependency inversion principle not just static code level but at software architecture level.
+- domain logic belongs fully to the domain context boundary.
+- long term maintenance cost

 ## Example #WIP